 - KLC aims for all students to enter practice and truly understand the working process.
 You will be prepared both academically and practically to enter the workplace as soon as you graduate.

 KLC has been pioneering digital and online teaching for over 16 years and at the 2017 Independent Higher Education Awards KLC won two accolades for “Innovation in Digital Teaching and Learning” and “Breakthrough in Course Design and Delivery”

 Try our FREE Online taster course today

-Experience our world-class VLE with our sample Online Foundation Degree course materials.
+Experience our world-class VLE with our sample Online BA Interior Design course materials.

-With KLC’s new award-winning, state-of-the-art virtual learning environment, gaining an interior design degree online has now become a reality.
-Students from all over the UK, and the world can now take advantage of the industry-recommended design training which KLC offers, without having to move to London!
-Students are divided into time zone groups for ease of communication and can look forward to regular contact with their tutors.
+With KLC’s award-winning, state-of-the-art virtual learning environment, gaining an interior design degree online has now become a reality.
+Students from all over the UK and the world can now take advantage of the industry-recommended design training which KLC offers, without having to move to London!
+Students are divided into time zone groups for online seminars and can look forward to regular contact with their tutors.

-Skills are taught through pre-recorded video lectures, lesson notes are uploaded weekly and each group enjoys a fortnightly live webinar, which brings everyone together for a chat and a debate about design!
-The online ‘Coffee Shop’ forums also give students a space to collaborate, ask questions and share ideas.
+Skills are taught through pre-recorded video lectures, lesson notes are uploaded weekly and each group enjoys regular live webinars, which brings everyone together for peer collaboration and debates about design!
+The online ‘Coffee Shop’ forums also give students a space to collaborate, ask questions and share ideas on a daily basis.
 Balancing your commitments and your study time has never been so simple, with this flexible, affordable route to a degree.

 The beauty of this flexible course is the opportunity it gives students to manage existing work and family commitments, while embarking on a creative journey towards their new career in interior design.